 © Isabelle knispel

-Each inquiry is handled with care and detail, Whether for a project requiring documentation for a public or private organization, for employees needing a new, more authentic, personal portrait, or for press publication purposes.
-Bigmotha Studio, creates bespoke portraits for Authors, Children's Book Writers, Academic Researchers, Musicians, Visual Artists, and Entrepreneurs.
+Each inquiry is handled with care and detail, Whether for a project requiring documentation for Culture and art projects or for press publication purposes.
+Bigmotha_studio, creates bespoke portraits for Authors, Children's Book Writers, Academic Researchers, Musicians, Visual Artists, Music Labels.

 A focus on the subject in a setting of empathy, compassion, and empowerment.
 The aim is to meet your expectations while being a source of inspiration.

-Bigmotha Studio is working together with companies to discuss social diversity, inclusive topics with images, and the unique power of Art.
-A process helping teams to evoke emotions and memories beyond their conscious awareness.
-This connection between team awareness and Art reveals how visual experiences can access hidden depths of the human psyche.
-Art becomes a medium to express what words often cannot.
+A process helping teams to evoke emotions and intentions through their visual storytelling.
+This connection between collective awareness and art reveals how the visual experience can access hidden depths.
+Visual Art becomes a medium to express what words often cannot.

 Contact Bigmotha here and tell us about your projects.